MV Beagle camping area

 - Don't spread your camp too far, so others can fit in too; rangers will ask you to move structures that have taken up an unreasonable amount of space.

-Camp sites are suitable for: tent camping beside a vehicle.
+Camp sites are suitable for: tent camping beside a vehicle, off road camper trailers, campervans and caravans.
 Small camping structures are recommended here.

 Camp site surface: Sand.

-Facilities: Two hybrid toilet blocks are provided in this camping area.
+Facilities: Three hybrid toilet blocks are provided in this camping area.
 One has a wheelchair access ramp.